georgelele1/ITEC4020G4/README.md

   then add loacl tomcat server configuration inisde your intellj program

-  configure the tomcat server on the folder you extract the tomcat download before. then run the application.
+  configure the tomcat server on the folder you extract the tomcat download before.

-  rename the deplyment application context to :/ITEC4020G4
+  rename the deplyment application context to /ITEC4020G4

+  then run the application.

 username is admin